NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/02_parameters_and_forcings.md

 Try also to experiment with changing the equations or adding more complexity to the model.

+Rembember that if you add a new parameter, or parameter group, you don't need to manually add these to the `data_set`.
+Mobius2 will auto-generate parameter values for these for you.

 [Full code for chapter 02](https://github.com/NIVANorge/Mobius2/tree/main/guide/02).